zyx/manual/PanelTutorial.md

 Don't hesitate to ask the [VCV community](https://community.vcvrack.com/c/development) for design help.
 You may find several graphic designers seeking programmers for collaboration.

+## SVG limitations

+The [SVG standard](https://en.wikipedia.org/wiki/Scalable_Vector_Graphics) is so broad, no renderer fully supports the entire format.
+Rack's SVG renderer does not support the following features.
+- **Text and fonts.** All text objects must be converted to paths.
+This can be achieved in Inkscape with *Path > Object to Path*.
+As a benefit, this avoids license issues with embedding proprietary fonts.
+- **Gradients.** Simple two-color linear gradients may work, but more advanced features are not a priority since VCV recommends to avoid gradients altogether.
+- **CSS.** Although, most `fill-*` and `stroke-*` properties are supported in inline style attributes.

 ## Adding components